BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 I'm not a party guy, but I think we've all wondered what's up with girls paying less than guys... but that's a conversation for another day, because that won't be a problem anymore.

-Everyone pays the same now.
-Nothing!
+Now, everyone pays the same: nothing!

 This will be a short post about a pretty cool vulnerability I found on a web application that sells tickets for college parties in Aveiro.
-Before you ask, there is no vulnerability disclosure program but I'm a professor there, so tehnically I already work for the University.
+Before you ask, there is no vulnerability disclosure program but I'm a professor there, so technically I already work for the University.

 It's not an extremely technical vulnerability, but it was one of those simple but exciting "a-ha!" moments.
 It's perfect to show to students and newbies in cybersecurity since I don't think it's very hard to understand, you just have to be extra creative.
 That comes with practice and experience.